thedatahub/Catmandu-Store-Datahub/README.md

 # COPYRIGHT AND LICENSE

-The Perl software is copyright (c) 2016 by PACKED vzw and VKC vzw.
+This package is copyright (c) 2016 by PACKED vzw and VKC vzw.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.